CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 ## Current Problems

+There are several current problems with the Vanity URL implementation.

+### Bad Links

+When users request Vanity URLs they often have no training on SEO and the web.
+This results in requests with less than ideal URLs, e.g. https://giving.cu.edu/TheFundIWantToSee.
+It is generally bad practice to:

+- use capital letters in the URL
+- not separate words with dashes
+- use

+The improved URL would be: https://giving.cu.edu/see-this-fund.
+It doesn't include capital letters, uses dashes to delineate words, and drops extraneous words not relevant to semantically describing content at the URL.

+### Routing

 Vanity URLs create an SEO and routing problem for the Giving website.
 Every other route on the Giving site is system-generated or something a user puts into a menu.
 Each section of the website has rules for what can go inside that path.